 This simulation was repeated two more times to replicate the insertion of all six seats.
 To remove the seats, the steps would be reversed.
 After five runs of this simulation, ensuring adequate time to perform each simulated step, the average time to complete the simulation was 5 minutes 17 seconds with a total of 24 required movements.

 These values were well within the 30 minute and 50 movement objectives.
-For further validation, we'll repeat these simulations in the opposite direction, ie removing the seats to transform to the delivery van.
-Finally, in Phase 2 of this project we'll continue to evaluate seat frame / track componentry to ensure robustness and durability in the proposed solutions.
+For further validation, we'll repeat these simulations in the opposite direction, i.e. removing the seats to transform to the delivery van.